AantCoder/OnlineCity/Documentation/OnlineCity_mod_info_en.md

 # 7. Server

+!The information in this section is outdated, it is being updated in the process!

 Unzip the archive with the server to any folder.
 After that, you need to create a subfolder of World, which will store all the game data.

 Create a Settings.json file in the World folder (it can be opened with a simple notepad).
 Here is an example of its contents: